almogzur/TravelGames.club/toto.md

 * add project alieas

 * reviews
-   add serch bar √
+  - add serch bar √
-   fix side bar icon on mobile make id null when the hook return true √ add new componenet to ovraly the imge on the 90% screen onclick e add new fev icon to push to user data fix serch css mobile and desk
-creat a new catrgort producat categoy and travel gategort move back to top bar and puf serch i  it
+   fix side bar icon on mobile make id null when the hook return true √ creat a new catrgort producat categoy and travel gategort √ on mob renders topbad on desk renders sidebad √

+   - Fix cards at mob resolitions add new fev icon to push to user data fix serch css mobile and desk
+     config Topbar
+     add new componenet to ovraly the imge on the 90% screen onclick e

 * profile
-   side bar css on mobile
+   side bar css on mobile √
-   fix side bar icon on mobile make id null when the hook return true
+   fix side bar icon on mobile make id null when the hook√

+   -

 * about